guzmonne/dynamodb-graph/README.md

 Or something like that.

-**Important note**: both scripts can be used against DynamoDB itself, though I wouldn't suggest to do so.
+**Important note**: both scripts can be used against DynamoDB itself, though I wouldn't recommend to do so while testing the library.
 I won't take responsability for any charges generated on your account while using this library.
 Instead, you should run a local instance of DynamoDB.

 To my knowledge, there are two alternatives:

 1. [Dynalite](https://github.com/mhart/dynalite), from [Michael Hart](https://github.com/mhart).
 2. [Official DynamoDB local version](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).

-Any one of those will work fine, just be sure to run it on `port` **8989** or to set the `ENDPOINT` environment variable pointed to your local process, when running all scripts.
+Any one of those will work fine.
+Just be sure to run it on `port` **8989** or to set the `ENDPOINT` environment variable pointed to your local port when running all the scripts.

 ## Documentation

 ### Initialize the library

+To initialie the library we must configure some global options.

+* `documentClient`: DynamoDB Document Client driver.
+You can configure it to point to a local DynamoDB process to avoid unneccesary charges while testing the library.
+* `maxGSIK`: Maximum `GSIK` value.
+Defaults to 10.
+This value let's you setup the ammount of partitions you believe would be enough to store your data.
+I recommend setting this value as a multiple of 10, to allow for a close to normal distribution of the keys. **You should never decrease this value, only increase it.**
+* `tenant`: Any string identifier you want to apply to the current tenant.
+This value will be applied to every Node, and will be taken out befor returning back the results of each operation.
+That way you don't have to deal with it.
+* `table`: Name of the DynamoDB table to store the data.
+Can be defined as an environment variable called `TABLE_NAME`.

 ```javascript
 var g = require('dynamodb-graph')({